thomasnyc/media-search-solution/README.md

 #### 2.1.
 Uploading a Video

-**Alernative 1:**  Run the following command to get url to the Google Cloud console and navigate to the url in a web brower and upload your video file through the ui
+**Option 1:**  Run the following command to get a URL to the Google Cloud console.
+Navigate to the URL in a web browser and upload your video file through the UI.

 ```sh
 echo "https://console.cloud.google.com/storage/browser/$(terraform -chdir="build/terraform" output -raw high_res_bucket)?project=$(terraform -chdir="build/terraform" output -raw project_id)"
 ```

-**Alernative 2:**.
+**Option 2:**.
 Use the `gsutil` command-line tool to upload a video file.
 Replace `<YOUR_VIDEO_FILE>` with the path to your video.

 ```sh
 gsutil cp <YOUR_VIDEO_FILE> gs://$(terraform -chdir="build/terraform" output -raw high_res_bucket)/